-At Jive Software, we collect the PostegreSQL data points for the core application database and the Activity Engine database.
+We collect the PostegreSQL data points for the core application database and the Activity Engine database.
 You may choose to also collect these data points for the Analytics database; we do not do this at Jive Software.

-Query Method Туре Data Points poll_postgres.py script Connections Total, Active, Idle This script makes one query to the database.
+Query method Туре Data points poll_postgres.py script Connections Total, Active, Idle This script makes one query to the database.
 The query returns all of the following data points at once.
-Locks Total, Granted, Waiting, Exclusive, Access Exclusive Latencies Connection latency, SELECT Query latency Tuple Rates Returned, Fetched, Inserted, Updated, Deleted
+Locks Total, Granted, Waiting, Exclusive, Ac- cess Exclusive Latencies Connection latency,SELECT Query laten- cy Tuple Rates Returned, Fetched, Inserted, Updated, Deleted

-Operations Cookbook
+Operations cookbook

 This section is intended to provide sample configurations and script examples common to long-term operation of a Jive installation.

-These operations are common to a new installation, but generally not for day-to-day operation of the platform.
+These operations are common to a new installation, but generally not for the day-to-day operation of the platform.

-Configuring SSL on the Load Balancer
+Configuring SSL on load balancer